 By profession she is a journalist.
 She is the Associate Editor of Young India, national political news weekly, and the Editor of Safari India, a leading travel magazine.
 The website for Safari India is www.safariindia.com.

-She is the author of India's first coffee table book 'India’s Most Powerful Women' published in 2016.
+She is the author of India's first coffee table book on women 'India’s Most Powerful Women' published in 2016.
 The then President of India, Pranab Mukherjee received the book at high tea hosted by him at Rashtrapati Bhawan, New Delhi at the time of release of the book in India.
 The International release was done by Dr. Taleb Rifai, Secretary General of United Nations WTO in Berlin on International Women’s Day.
 The book got rave reviews in the media both in India and abroad.

 Widely travelled in India and abroad, she has attended several international conferences worldwide in the Americas, Europe, Middle East, South Asia, South East Asia, New Zealand and the Fiji Islands.